 Best Practice: Adding Keywords: Search terms that have resulted in 2 or more conversions are proven to be better quality keywords and will result in better results.

-Add a filter the 'conversion' column to view only keyword recommendations with at least 2 conversions.
+Add a filter to the 'conversion' column to view only keyword recommendations with at least 2 conversions.

 Adding Negative Keywords: Keywords to Negate

 The greatest threat to profitability with Amazon Advertising is inefficient advertising spend.
 This means paying for clicks that don’t convert into sales.
 Adding negative keywords will help you reduce wasted ad spend and improve ACoS by targeting your ads to the most relevant searches.